ttsim-dev/ttsim/docs/geps/gep-03.md

         upper_threshold: inf
   ```

-- Phase-in of age thresholds based on the birth year of the individual (e.g. increasing
+- Phase-in or phase-out of age thresholds based on the birth year of the individual
-  statutory retirement age thresholds) should be specified as type
+  (e.g. increasing statutory retirement age thresholds) should be specified as type
-  `birth_year_based_phase_in`.
+  `birth_year_based_phase_inout`.
 The parameter specification is converted to a lookup
   table that maps a birth year to the age threshold.
 The conversion requires the
   following stucture after the `YYYY-MM-DD` key: